Best Types of AML Software in 2023

-#1 Know your customer/Customer due diligence
+#1 Know your customer and customer due diligence

 - Sanctions lists: Penalties or fines imposed on companies or individuals who break domestic or international financial or money-laundering laws.
 Both the EU and UN have their own sanctions risks protocol and guidance.